bnwolford/FHiGR_score/README.md

 ## VCFtoDOSEforGRS.py
 Despite the name, this file converts .vcf to .dose or .bgen to .gen.
 This is the beginning, preparatory step for calculating GRS.
 Written for Python 2.7.14.
-This script has low memory requirements, <1 G per chromosome.
+This script has low memory requirements, e.g. <1 G per chromosome with ~25K markers from the weights file.
+Parallization into k chunks is limited by number of cpus for Python's subprocess module to use.

 * bgen to gen
 `python2 ~/scripts/VCFtoDOSEforGRS.py -f AtrialFibrillation_PRS_LDpred_rho0.003_v3.txt -c 3 -p 4 -o UKBB.CHR3.AtrialFibrillation_PRS_LDpred_rho0.003 -b ukb_imp_chr3_v3.bgen -s ukb24460_imp_chr3_v3_s487395.sample -cn 3 -k 133`